Local-density approximation: Homogeneous electron gas

-Approximation for εxc depending only upon the density can be developed in numerous ways.
+Approximation for єxc depending only upon the density can be developed in numerous ways.
 The most successful approach is based on the homogeneous electron gas.
 This is constructed by placing N interacting electrons in to a volume, V, with a positive background charge keeping the system neutral.
 N and V are then taken to infinity in the manner that keeps the density (ρ = N / V) finite.
-This is a useful approximation as the total energy consists of contributions only from the kinetic energy, electrostatic interaction energy and exchange-correlation energy, and that the wavefunction is expressible in terms of planewaves.
+This is a useful approximation, as the total energy consists of contributions only from the kinetic energy, electrostatic interaction energy and exchange-correlation energy, and that the wavefunction is expressible in terms of plane waves.
 In particular, for a constant density ρ, the exchange energy density is proportional to ρ⅓.